avivamar/palm/src/content/privacy.md

 **Important Information**

-This Privacy Policy describes how NEBULA ("we," "us," or "our") collects, uses, and shares your personal information when you use our services, including our website, mobile applications, and any related services (collectively, the "Services").
+This Privacy Policy describes how Thepalmistrylife ("we," "us," or "our") collects, uses, and shares your personal information when you use our services, including our website, mobile applications, and any related services (collectively, the "Services").

 **Data Collection**